Amethyst View

 III.

-Historically, the finest amethysts came from the Ural Mountains in Russia.
-These stones, known as "Deep Siberian," possessed a unique property: red and blue flashes inside the purple body color.
-The mines are long exhausted, making true Siberian amethyst a rare investment asset.
-If you possess a vintage piece (pre-1900) with deep saturation, stewardship transforms from simple care to asset management.
-The loss of color in a Siberian amethyst deletes 80-90% of its market value.
+Historically, amethysts from the Ural Mountains were highly rated.
+If you possess a vintage piece with deep saturation, stewardship transforms from simple care to collection management.
+The color profile is a key part of its collectible value.

 IV.